 Perfect Draft: 10th in a 12-Team ESPN PPR League

-In this edition of the Perfect Draft Series, I'll be walking through a perfect draft from the 10th slot in a 12-team PPR league.
+In this article, I will walk through a perfect draft with the 10th pick in a 12-team ESPN PPR league.
 Each pick was optimized using projections and value-based rankings from the 4for4 Draft Analyzer tool.

 Draft Analyzer Settings

 - Roster Settings: 1 QB, 2 RB, 2 WR, 1 TE, 1 Flex (WR/RB/TE), 1 Kicker, 1 DEF, seven bench spots

 - No QB or TE until after Round 5: This setting is a personal preference.
 I approach the onesie positions with a late-round view.
 I’m not necessarily looking to stream the position, but I’d rather build a stable at other positions.
 But, more importantly, it’s critical to remain cognizant of who/how many have been selected.
 Late-round QB (or TE) doesn’t mean you have to wait until a specific round.
 It’s about waiting until enough have been drafted (while you draft other positions) to maximize value with your own selection of a QB.
 For that reason, I set the Draft Analyzer to wait until at least the 5th to even recommend either position.

 - No Kicker or D/ST until the last three rounds: The volatility and replaceability at both positions make them a lesser priority.
 There might be some late-round darts at other positions I like, but I typically wait until the end of drafts to fill out my starting roster.